Television in Japan: Cable television

-Satellite IPTV television
+Satellite and IP television

 The medium-scale Broadcasting Satellite for Experimental Purposes (BSE) was planned by Ministry of Posts and Telecommunications (MOPT) and developed by the National Space Development Agency of Japan (NASDA) since 1974.
 After that, the first Japanese experimental broadcasting satellite, called BSE or Yuri, was launched in 1978.
 NHK started experimental broadcasting of TV program using BS-2a satellite in May 1984.

 The satellite BS-2a was launched in preparation for the start of full scale 2-channel broadcasts.
 Broadcasting Satellite BS-2a was the first national DBS (direct broadcasting satellite), transmitting signals directly into the home of TV viewers.
-Attitude control of the satellite was conducted using the 3-axial method (zero momentum), and design life was 5 years.
+Attitude control of the satellite was conducted using the 3-axial method (zero momentum), and design life was five years.
 The TV transponder units are designed to sufficiently amplify transmitted signals to enable reception by small, 40 or 60 cm home-use parabolic antennas.
-The satellite was equipped with 3 TV transponders (including reserve units).
-However, one transponder malfunctioned 2 months after launch (March 23, 1984) and a second transponder malfunctioned 3 months after launch (May 3, 1984).
+The satellite was equipped with three TV transponders (including reserve units).
+However, one transponder malfunctioned two months after launch (March 23, 1984) and a second transponder malfunctioned three months after launch (May 3, 1984).
 So, the scheduled satellite broadcasting had to be hastily adjusted to test broadcasting on a single channel.

 Later, NHK started regular service (NTSC) and experimental HDTV broadcasting using BS-2b in June 1989.
 Some Japanese producers of home electronic consumer devices began to deliver TV sets, VCRs and even home acoustic systems equipped with built-in satellite tuners or receivers.
 Such electronic goods had a specific BS logo.

 In April 1991, Japanese company JSB started a pay TV service while BS-3 communication satellite was in use.

+An estimated two million viewers tuned to NHK's two-channel satellite television broadcasts in 1992.

-In 1996 total number of households that receive satellite broadcasting exceeded 10 million.
+In 1996, the total number of households that received satellite broadcasting exceeded 10 million.

 The modern two satellite systems in use in Japan are BSAT and JCSAT; the modern WOWOW Broadcasting Satellite digital service uses BSAT satellites, while other systems of digital TV broadcasting such as SKY PerfecTV! and Hikari TV uses JCSAT satellites.